bruckmann/bruckmann/README.md

    </a>
    <br>
    <br>
-   Passionate about technology and a hot coffee, looking for new experiences as a developer :pencil:
+   Passionate about technology and a hot coffee :sparkles:

 </p>